 At finer spatial scales within rivers, the risks to salmon habitat are identified through a combination of national and local plans.
-The EU Water Framework Directive identifies water bodies that are at risk of failing to meet good ecological status or good ecological potential and prioritises them for improvement.
-Assessment of local fish assemblages including Atlantic salmon contributes to the overall ecological status of waterbodies.
-Consequently, where local salmon populations are impacted by anthropogenic activity, this should trigger a downgrade of the waterbody status and subsequent management action through the River Basin Management Planning (RBMP) process which has associated funding in the form of the SEPA (Scottish Environmental Protection Agency) managed Water Environment Fund, to address specific pressures(see below for further information).
+The River Basin Management Plans introduced in response to the EU Water Framework Directive identifies water bodies that are at risk of failing to meet good ecological status or good ecological potential and prioritises them for improvement.
+Assessment of local fish assemblages including Atlantic salmon contributes to the overall ecological status of water bodies.
+Consequently, where local salmon populations are impacted by anthropogenic activity, this should trigger a downgrade of the waterbody status and subsequent management action through the River Basin Management Planning (RBMP) process which has associated funding in the form of the SEPA (Scottish Environmental Protection Agency) managed Water Environment Fund, to address specific pressures (see below for further information).
 In other cases delivery of improvement action is underpinned by the polluter pays concept.